Eclectic-Sheep/sheeprl/howto/select_observations.md

 There are two types of algorithms in this repository:

 1. the ones that can work with both image and vector observations.
-2. The ones that can work with either image or vector observations.
+2. The ones that can work with only vector observations.

 In the first case the observations are returned in form of python dictionary, whereas in the second case the observations are returned as 1-dimensional arrays or 3/4-dimensional arrays for grayscale/rgb or stacked images, respectively.

-### Dict observations
+### Both observations
 The algorithms that can work with both image and vector observations are specified in [Table 1](../README.md) in the README, and are reported here:
 * PPO
 * SAC-AE